Gulf of Corinth

 In the Middle Ages, the gulf was known as the Gulf of Lepanto (the Italian form of Naupactus).

 Shipping routes between the Greek commercial port Piraeus (further away from ultimate destinations but larger and better connected to the south than the north-western Greek port of Igoumenitsa) to western Mediterranean and hemisphere ports pass along this gulf.
-A ferry crosses the gulf to link Aigio and Agios Nikolaos, towards the western part of the gulf.
+A ferry crosses the gulf to link Aigio and Agios Nikolaos, towards the western end of the gulf.

 Geology

-The gulf was created by the expansion of a tectonic rift due to the westward movement of the Anatolian Plate, and expands by 10 mm per year.
+The gulf was created by the expansion of a tectonic rift due to the westward movement of the Anatolian Plate, and is expanding by 10 mm per year.
 The surrounding faults can produce earthquakes up to magnitude around 6.5, though they are relatively uncommon.
-On June 15, 1995 an earthquake of magnitude 6.2 occurred near the city of Aigion.
-A large part of the northern margin of gulf is characterized by gentle gradients (between 10 and 20 degrees).
-The southern margin of the gulf is largely characterized by steep gradients (between 30 and 40 degrees).
+On June 15, 1995, an earthquake of magnitude 6.2 occurred near the city of Aigion.
+Much of the northern margin of the gulf has gentle gradients (between 10 and 20 degrees).
+The southern margin of the gulf has largely steep gradients (between 30 and 40 degrees).

 Nature

-Cetaceans such as fin whales or dolphins are known to enter the Corinthian gulf occasionally.
+Cetaceans such as fin whales and dolphins are known to enter the Gulf occasionally.